SGF: Amend Acts Establishing FGOEs to Reflect Economic Realities

 “Equally important is the amendment of the establishment Acts of some FGOEs to reflect current economic realities and policy thrust of the government in optimising the revenues accruing from FGOEs through remittances of operational surpluses,” he said.

-In her address, the Minister of Finance, Budget and National Planning, Mrs. Zainab Shamsuna Ahmed, said domestic revenue mobilisation is strategically pivotal to sustainably finance Nigeria’s development needs.
+In her address, the Minister of Finance, Budget and National Planning, Mrs. Zainab Shamsuna Ahmed, said domestic revenue mobilisation was strategically pivotal to sustainably finance Nigeria’s development needs.

 Idris expressed optimism that there will be greater improvement in government revenue inflows if the policy is sustained.